MythiCam/HoneyTide-Website/PROJECT_NOTES.md

 - I hope to offer...
 - The bees are teaching me...

+  ## Voice Rules

+HoneyTide is a sole proprietor business.

+Preferred:
+- Camron
+- I
+- My apiary
+- The apiary
+- The colonies

+Use HoneyTide Apiary when:
+- Introducing the business
+- Branding references
+- SEO-sensitive headings
+- Legal/business identification

+Avoid:
+- "HoneyTide is committed to..."
+- "HoneyTide believes..."
+- "We welcome..."
+- "Our organization..."
+- Language that sounds institutional or corporate.

 ## Important Factual Corrections

 - Camron is enrolled in the OSU Master Beekeeper Apprentice Program.